-The DJW School of Acting have legal responsibilities for those in their care.
-Schools should consider carefully the likely risks to pupils and visitors, making allowances for them when drawing up policies and completing risk assessments.
+DJW have legal responsibilities for those in their care.
+Workshops should consider carefully the likely risks to pupils and visitors, making allowances for them when drawing up policies and completing risk assessments.
 Each leading practitioner must carry out a DJW sweep and risk assessment at the start of every session.